HR Students Hone Crucial Expertise in Global Teaming

 In an increasingly globalized business world, companies demand HR leaders who can overcome cultural barriers to accomplish key goals.
-This year, students in the MA in Human Resources and Industrial Relations (HRIR) Program will get hands-on experience navigating multicultural teams as they collaborate with peers hailing from all corners of the globe: the incoming class features students from 14 countries.
+This year, students in the Master of Human Resources and Industrial Relations (HRIR) Program will get hands-on experience navigating multicultural teams as they collaborate with peers hailing from all corners of the globe: the incoming class features students from 14 countries.

 Preparing for global roles